 - Consider getting a second opinion before undergoing a major procedure or treatment

 By following these tips and being proactive about your healthcare, you can feel more prepared and confident as you navigate the US healthcare system as an expat.
+I encourage you to write this book “The price we pay” by Marty Makary, MD.
+This is my review of the book.

 Maintaining your healthcare as an expat